 Winter months in Columbia are upon us.
-In fact, the months of October through February have a track record of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances happening throughout those months.
-To understand the safety of your home, set up an annual furnace service now, before the peak of winter is here.
+In fact, the months of October through February have a history of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances occurring throughout those months.
+To understand the safety of your home, schedule an annual furnace service now, before the peak of winter is here.

-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace may release deadly carbon monoxide gas, but greater than half don't do anything to keep it from happening.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners know that their furnace may release deadly carbon monoxide gas, but greater than half don't do anything to keep it from occurring.

-Any appliance in your home that utilizes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the opportunity to discharge carbon monoxide if the system is not working properly or if it wasn’t installed appropriately.
+Any appliance in your home that uses fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the chance to discharge carbon monoxide if the system is not running correctly or if it wasn’t installed appropriately.

 Your annual furnace service company can help uncover any troubling problems.
 When you have furnace service completed, your technician should: